top of page

 https://www.lightpollutionmap.info

 Light pollution is increasing worldwide at a rate of 10% per year.
 Why is this harmful to birds?
 Lighting can attract large numbers of night-migrating birds from as far as 5 kilometers away.
 Birds drawn into lights often become entrapped and circle the lit area, which can deplete their energy stores needed for migration and put them more at risk of colliding with glass and buildings.
-The good news is that there are simple and easy actions we can all take to help keep the night skies dark.

 What Can We Do?

-You can help solve this problem with the flip of a switch!
 Turning off lights at night or taking simple actions to limit lighting.

 • Use automatic controls such as timers, dimmers, or motion sensors to use only what light is needed.